WentseChen/Verlog_blogpost/index.md

 ### Environment

 * **Valid Action:**
-    Improving the valid action ratio via prompt engineering is the simplest way to boost the performance.
-In our setup, we ensure the model produces valid actions over 95% of the time.
-We find that truncating the entire trajectory upon encountering an invalid action reduces performance.
-Replacing the invalid action with a default one works better.
+   Improving the valid action ratio through prompt engineering is the simplest and most effective way to boost performance.
+In our setup, we ensure the model produces valid actions over 95% of the time using the following strategies:

-    With a high valid-action ratio, applying a format penalty has little impact, we set a 0.1 penalty on invalid action in this work.
+  * Hardcoded action translation: Certain invalid actions are frequently produced by zero-shot LLMs (e.g., "Move forward" and "Go forward").
+We implement a hand-crafted translation function to map these to valid actions, preventing them from lowering the valid action ratio.

+  * Replace invalid actions with a default action: When the LLM outputs an invalid action, the environment rejects it and executes a predefined default action instead.
+Simultaneously, we replace the invalid action with the default one before appending it to the history buffer.
+This prevents the agent from mimicking the invalid action in subsequent steps.

+We observe that truncating the trajectory upon encountering an invalid action leads to worse performance.
+Replacing invalid actions with a default action yields better results.
+In this work, we apply a 0.1 penalty to invalid actions.
+However, with a high valid action ratio, the format penalty has minimal impact on overall performance.

 * **Reward:**
     Rewards are rule-based and provided by the environment.
 In BabyAI and BabaIsAI, the reward (ranging from 0 to 1) is only available at the end of the trajectory.
 Longer trajectories generally get lower rewards.